Marine Mammal Authorization Program (MMAP)

 - released trailing gear/gear perforating body

-- obtain reliable estimates of incidental serious injury and mortality of marine mammals
+- obtain reliable estimates of incidental mortality and serious injury of marine mammals;

-- determine the reliability of reports submitted by vessel owners and operators
+- determine the reliability of reports submitted by vessel owners and operators; and

-- identify changes in fishing methods or technology that may increase or decrease incidental serious injury or mortality.
+- identify changes in fishing methods or technology that may increase or decrease incidental mortality or serious injury.

 Fishing industry representatives will be notified and public meetings will be held whenever possible to provide advance notification to a fishery that observers will be required.
 Vessels that are notified of their requirement to carry an observer must comply with regulations regarding:

 - cooperation with the observer in the performance of the observer's duties; and